 The new requirements will improve the ability for child abuse survivors to bring a legal claim for compensation and ensure that there is enough money to pay successful claims.

-The new requirements start from 1 July 2019 and only apply to new or varied funding agreements with the Victorian Government.
-Existing agreements are not affected.
+The new requirements started from 1 July 2019 and only apply to new or varied funding agreements with the Victorian Government.
+Existing agreements entered into prior to 1 July 2019 are not affected.
 In the case of contracts under an established funding round, the new requirements will apply only after the commencement of the next funding round.

 Services to children